404src/exocore/_articles/ccna-summary.md

     - used in interface config mode for enabling PortFast on specific ports
 - spanning tree portfast default
     - enables PortFast for all access ports on a switch, global config mode

+IPv6
+- ipv6 enable
+    - used on interface config mode to enable IPv6 enable
+    - after issuing this command on an interface, it can use its automatically derived, link-local IPv6 address to communicate with other IPv6 enabled devices on directly connected networks.
+- ipv6 address (**ip address**) (**/prefix**) [eui-64]
+    - used on interface config to manually assign an IPv6 address. eui-64 keyword configures a static IPv6 prefix but allows the router to automatically generate a 64-bit interface ID known as EUI-64 interface ID based on the interface's MAC address.
+- ipv6 address autoconfig
+    - configures an interface to automatically assign itself a global unicast IPv6 address using SLAAC.
+    - SLAAC configurations occur based on information that is sent in router advertisements from an IPv6 gateway operating on the same network segment.
+    - also enables the interface to obtain additional information from a DHCPv6 server if a DHCPv6 server exists on the network as is configured to send nonaddress information,
+- ipv6 address dhcp
+    - configures a DHCPv6 client interface to use stateful DHCPv6 addressing, which configures addressing information and extra information from the DHCPv6 server.

+DHCP
+- ip dhcp pool (**name/number**)
+    - used in global config mode to create dhcp pool
+- network (**ip-address**) (**subnet mask or /prefix**)
+    - used in DHCP pool config mode, the router will provide IP addresses to hosts connected to the router interface that belongs to that subnet.
+- host (**ip address**) (**subnet mask or /prefix**)
+    - used in DHCP pool config mode, used to configure an IP address for manual binding.
+Manual binding enables a device to always receive the same IP address from DHCP by associating a static IP address with the device's MAC address.
+    - after using the host command, you should issue the following command:
+- client-identifier (**MAC address**)
+    - Statically maps this device to the IP address defined in host
+    - you cannot use the same DHCP pool for manual bindings and for dynamic IP address allocation.
+- ip address dhcp
+    - configures an interface to become a DHCP client so that it can receive IP configuration information from a DHCP server.
+A DHCP client can receive an IP address,  a subnet mask, a domain name, a DNS server, and more from a DHCP server.

 OSPF
 - show ip ospf interface brief